Jadranka Kosor: Politics

 In 1995, Kosor became a representative in the Croatian Parliament as a member of the Croatian Democratic Union (HDZ).
 She was also the vice-president of the Croatian Parliament.
 From 1999 to 2000, she was president of the HDZ's Women's Association Katarina Zrinski.
 She is credited with the number of female candidates from the HDZ in the 2000 elections doubling.

 Kosor was the vice-president of the HDZ party between 1995 and 1997, and from 2002 up to 2009 when she became the president of the party.
 In 2003, she became the minister in the Croatian department for Family, Veterans and Inter-generational Solidarity in the Croatian Government of Ivo Sanader.

 HDZ nominated her as their presidential candidate for the presidential election of 2005.
 In the first round, she overtook Boris Mikšić by a few percent to reach the second place.
 She then faced off Stipe Mesić in the second round, but lost.

 In July 2009, she was politically installed as the head of the Croatian Democratic Union following the resignation of Ivo Sanader.

-Prime minister
+Premiership (2009–2011)

 On 1 July 2009, Croatian prime minister Ivo Sanader suddenly and unexpectedly resigned, and suggested Kosor as the next prime minister.
-With the support of the coalition partners Kosor went to the President Stjepan Mesić who invited her to form a government.
+With the support of the coalition partners Kosor went to the president Stjepan Mesić who invited her to form a government.
 This resulted in the formation of the Kosor cabinet which contained most members of the previous Sanader administration.
-On 6 July, Parliament approved the proposed cabinet with 83 votes in favor out of 153 members and Kosor was confirmed as the first female Prime Minister of Croatia after independence - actually the third in the history of the republic after two female Prime Ministers of Socialist Republic of Croatia.
+On 6 July, Parliament approved the proposed cabinet with 83 votes in favor out of 153 members and Kosor was confirmed as the first female prime minister of Croatia after independence - actually the third in the history of the republic after two female prime ministers of Socialist Republic of Croatia.
 The Opposition was not pleased with this development calling Sanader a coward and Kosor his puppet saying that an early general election was necessary.